cs3110/textbook/src/chapters/preface/install.md

   the error message.
 Go to View &rarr; Problems to see it there, too.
 Add double quotes around the integer to make it a string, and the problem will go away.

-**If you don't observe those behaviors,** something is wrong with your install.
+**If you don't observe those behaviors,** something is wrong with your installation.
 Here's how to proceed:

 - Make sure that, from the same Unix prompt as which you launched VS Code, you can successfully complete the double-check instructions for your OPAM switch: